 Calathea Rattlesnake has heavily patterned leaves with purple undersides it does well inside in low light areas.
 Rattlesnake Calathea Plants bring personality and color to indoor spaces.
 They are well suited for offices, or areas with only fluorescent light, or even a northern facing window.
 They are well suited for offices, or areas with only fluorescent light, or even a northern facing window.
 It is part of the Marantaceae family and likes bright, indirect light, as the colors will fade and the leaves will burn if exposed to too much direct light.
 Rattlesnake Calathea likes to dry out a little bit between waterings.

 Enjoy decorating your home with these tried and true pet safe houseplants!
-You can read other ways to keep your pets safe in your home by reading our blog with pet safety advice here.
+You can read other ways to keep your pets safe in your home.

 Show us your favorite plants with your furry friends by tagging us on social media – simply use the hashtag #GGDPlantLove.